-Posing historical questions Year 1 Historical Ski Asking how and why questions based on stories, events and people.
-Asking questions about sources of evidence (e.g. Gathering, organising and evaluating evidence Ski Using sources of information, such as artefacts, to answer questions.
+questions Ski lls Asking how and why questions based on stories, events and people.
+Asking questions about sources of evidence (e.g. artefacts).
+Asking a range of questions about stories, events and people.
+Understanding the importance of historically- valid questions.
+Gathering, organising and evaluating evidence Using sources of information, such as artefacts, to answer questions.
 Drawing out information from sources.
-Making simple observations about the past from a source questions.
-Interpreting findings, analysing and making connections Interpreting evidence by making simple deductions.
+Making simple observations about the past from a source Understanding how we use books and sources to find out about the past.
+Using a source to answer questions about the past.
+Evaluating the usefulness of sources to a historical enquiry.
+Selecting information from a source to answer a question.
+Identifying a primary source Interpreting findings, Ski lls analysing and making connections Interpreting evidence by making simple deductions.
 Making simple inferences and deductions from sources of evidence.
 Describing the main features of concrete evidence of the past or historical evidence (e.g., pictures, artefacts and buildings).
 Making links and connections across a unit of study.
-Selecting and using sections of sources to illustrate and support answers.
-Evaluating and drawing conclusions Drawing simple conclusions to answer a question.
-Making simple conclusions about a question using evidence to support Communicating findings Communicating findings through discussion and timelines with physical objects/ pictures.
+Selecting and using sections of sources to illustrate and support answers. - Evaluating and drawing conclusions Drawing simple conclusions to answer a question.
+Making simple conclusions about a question using evidence to support Communicating findings Ski lls • Communicating findings through discussion and timelines with physical objects/ pictures.
 Using vocabulary such as - old, new, long time ago.
-Discussing and writing about past events or Communicating answers to questions in a variety of ways, including discussion, drama and writing (labelling, simple recount).
+Discussing and writing about past events or stories in narrative or dramatic forms.
+Expressing a personal response to a historical story or event. (e.g. Saying, writing or drawing what they think it felt like in response to a historical story or event.)
+Communicating answers to questions in a variety o ways, including discussion, drama and writing (labelling, simple recount).
 Using relevant vocabulary in answers.

-- stories in narrative or dramatic forms. - Expressing a personal response to a historical story or event. (e.g. Saying, writing or drawing what they think it felt like in response to a historical story or event.) - Describing past events and people by drawing or writing. - Expressing a personal response to a historical story or event through discussion, drawing our writina.
+Describing past events and people by drawing or writing.
+Expressing a personal response to a historical story or event through discussion, drawing our writing.